By Alan W. Dowd, 11.9.18

 Americans used to be taught that they lived in an exceptional country.
 We should return to that model.
 Yes, educators should teach about America’s flaws and failures, but they should also teach about America’s successes and achievements, its contributions to mankind, its selflessness and sacrifice.
 America is not perfect, but it is good.
 As such, we need not apologize for being proud of our nation.

 America was great on January 20, 2017, and on January 20, 2009.
 President Trump didn’t make it great, and President Obama didn’t make it worthy of our pride.
 Our parents, grandparents and great-grandparents—and their parents, grandparents and great-grandparents—did that by practicing and passing down these core values.
-We should follow their example.
+We should do follow their example.